 Symptoms of Ovarian Cancer

-Early symptoms of ovarian cancer include:
+The most common symptoms of ovarian cancer include:

-- Back pain
+- Abdominal or pelvic pain

 - Pain during intercourse

 Ovarian Cancer and Back Pain

 Back pain is an especially tricky symptom because such a large proportion of women experience back pain routinely.
 Studies show that 80% of all people experience chronic back pain at some point in their lives.
 It is the prevalence of these symptoms in everyday life that makes ovarian cancer so difficult to catch early.

 Ovarian cancer symptoms present a double-edged sword: most women experiencing the symptoms we covered have a common medical issue, but because of this, many women with ovarian cancer may go undiagnosed.